rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    application and after receiving every latency echo in the publishing application.

+-  ``-outputFile <filename>``

+   Output the data to a file instead of printing it on the screen.
+This will not print into the file the output summary information, that will still be displayed on the console.
+If the file cannot be opened/created, this option will be ignored and an error message will be printed out.

+   Default: ``stdout`` (Output is displayed on the terminal)

 -  ``-qosFile <filename>``

    Path to the XML file containing DDS QoS profiles.